-Average scale scores in NAEP mathematics for fourth-grade public school students, percentage within each achievement level, and Illinois' percentage at or above Proficient compared with the nation and other participating states/jurisdictions: 2009
+Average scale scores in NAEP mathematics for fourth-grade public school students, percentage within each achievement level, and Illinois' percentage at or above Proficient compared with the nation and other participating states/jurisdictions: 2011

-1 Department of Defense Education Activity schools (domestic and overseas).
+Department of Defense Education Activity (overseas and domestic schools).
 NOTE: The bars above contain percentages of students in each NAEP mathematics achievement level.
 Achievement levels corresponding to each population of students are aligned at the point where the Proficient category begins, so that they may be compared at Proficient and above.
 Detail may not sum to totals because of rounding.
+All differences were calculated and tested using unrounded numbers.
 The shaded bars are graphed using unrounded numbers.
 Significance tests used a multiple-comparison procedure based on all jurisdictions that participated.

-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2009 Mathematics Assessment.
+SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2011 Mathematics Assessment.